Earwolf: Former programming

 The Professor Blastoff podcast premiered in May 2011 and finished in July 2015 after 217 episodes.
 Hosted by Tig Notaro, Kyle Dunnigan, and David Huntsberger.
 Professor Blastoff focused on science, philosophy, and humanities.
 They have had guests such as Sarah Silverman, Amy Schumer, Bill Burr and many more comedians.
 Other guests include Molly Ringwald and Taylor Dayne.
-Tig Notaro was suffering through breast cancer and the evolution of her career is mapped over the 4 years of the podcast's airing.
+The evolution of Notaro's career is mapped over the 4 years of the podcast's airing, including her struggle with breast cancer.